docker/docs/machine/drivers/soft-layer.md

 -   `--softlayer-region`: SoftLayer region.
 -   `--softlayer-user`: **required** Username for your SoftLayer account, API key needs to match this user.

-The SoftLayer driver will use `UBUNTU_LATEST` as the image type by default.
+The SoftLayer driver uses `UBUNTU_LATEST` as the image type by default.

 #### Environment variables and default values